MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 You may encounter the following error: “We can't retrieve the app's settings.
 Try again.
 If you continue to have problems, contact Microsoft customer support.”

-Check the **Service Provisioning status** on the Career Coach app settings page.
+Check the **Service Provisioning status** on the Career Coach settings page.

 If your tenant is still being initialized, wait 15 minutes and try again.
-If after 15 minutes you're still receiving the error, open a support ticket.
+Open a support ticket if you still receive the error.

 ## Resources